Dinista/Assembly-Exercises/README.md

 # Assembly-Exercises
- Assembly exercises collection for learning purpose.
+This is a collection of assembly exercises.